You already know how painful varicose veins can be. Your legs swell, discolor, and feel like bags of sand by the end of the day.

 There are many treatments for varicose veins, both surgical and non-surgical.

-However, the best treatments for varicose veins are the non-surgical minimally-invasive kind that carry negligible risk and are a lot more effective.
+However, some of the best treatments for varicose veins are the non-surgical minimally-invasive kind that carry negligible risk and are a lot more effective.

 These treatments are minimally-invasive and maximally-effective.
 Not only do they treat the surface varicose veins, but they also address the underlying vein disease.
 This makes them permanent treatments, ensuring that the varicose veins don’t return.